open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td>the procurement, including the nature and the quantity of the goods or services to be procured or, where the quantity is not known, the estimated quantity and any requirements to be fulfilled, including any technical specifications, conformity assessment certification, plans, drawings or instructional materials;</td>
         <td>

-1. For *the procurement, including the nature and the quantity of the goods or services to be procured or, where the quantity is not known, the estimated quantity*, follow the guidance for [VII:2(b)](#VII:2(b))
+1. For *the procurement, including the nature and the quantity of the goods or services to be procured or, where the quantity is not known, the estimated quantity*, follow the guidance for <a href="#VII:2(b)">VII:2(b)</a>
 1. For *any requirements to be fulfilled, including any technical specifications, conformity assessment certification, plans, drawings or instructional materials*, append to `tender/description`.

 </td>